It’s a dream destination for many, but how much does it actually cost to visit New Zealand.

 From Dolphin and Whale Spotting in the North to Jetboating and Glacier Hiking in the South, there’s something for everyone.

-We hope you find this guide useful preparation for your trip to New Zealand as we know figuring out a travel budget can be tricky.
+We hope you found this guide useful preparation for your trip to New Zealand as we know figuring out a travel budget can be tricky.

 Just researching all the options for your trip is time consuming and often leads to more questions than answers.
 One of the things lots of people on our small group tours tell us is that they love having everything taken care of with just one booking!